HajTeX/HajTeX/features/oidc/README.md

 - `OIDC_CLIENT_SECRET`: `String`, see the documentation of [OpenID-Connect-Core](https://openid.net/specs/openid-connect-core-1_0.html)
 - `OIDC_CALLBACK_URL`: `URL`, see the documentation of [OpenID-Connect-Core](https://openid.net/specs/openid-connect-core-1_0.html)

-All relevant URLs can be found at the `.well-known/openid-configuration` endpoint in your authentication provider.
+All relevant URLs can be found at the `.well-known/openid-configuration` endpoint of your authentication provider.

 ## Installing